Director

 VUMC Department of Medicine Faculty Page

 Dr. Nelson is a social psychologist with expertise in experimental and translational health psychology.
 Dr. Nelson received her MA in Experimental Psychology from Appalachian State University and her PhD in Social/Experimental Psychology from East Tennessee State University.
 Her research is grounded in self-care promotion for type 2 diabetes and technology- and community-based health interventions for underserved populations.
-Dr. Nelson has examined user engagement, usability, and effectiveness of several technology-delivered health interventions for diabetes, but is particularly passionate about researching and optimizing technologies which are shared across socioeconomic status and racial/ethnic groups, namely text messaging, to reduce disparities.
-Her recent work is focused on examining more critically how users engage with text message-delivered interventions, in order to design and implement interventions that help sustain engagement, and therefore potentiate impact.
+Dr. Nelson has examined user engagement, usability, and effectiveness of several technology-delivered health interventions for diabetes but is particularly passionate about researching and optimizing technologies which are shared across socioeconomic status and racial/ethnic groups, namely text messaging, to reduce disparities.
+Her recent work is focused on examining more critically how users engage with text message-delivered interventions, to design and implement interventions that help sustain engagement, and therefore potentiate impact.
 Dr. Nelson is a former postdoctoral fellow in the Department of Medicine at Vanderbilt and is affiliated with the Center for Health Behavior and Health Education.

 Daniel A. Barocas, MD, MPH, FACS